The project deals with the process of "map making with satellite imagery" and questions the producer of this mediums and their ability for

-limitation/interpretation of data and influence/transmission/acceptance of power.
+limitation/interpretation and influence/transmission/acceptance of data and power.

 It intended to show the paradox of “pattern recognition” in which “satellite

 imagery are produced for maps” and “maps are produced for satellite imagery” in a

 circulation with different transformational processes, where machine learning is used to analyse a huge datastream of satellite imagery.
 In addition the projekt shows how neuronal networks can constitute there decitions with the help of maps as an instrument to argue changes in the landscape.

 The machine shows a self feeding circuit system: